-CYA has offered study abroad programs in a wide range of academic disciplines for nearly 60 years.
+CYA has offered study abroad programs in a wide range of academic disciplines for 60 years.
 With supplemental activities varying from archaeological digs to study-travel and volunteer/internship opportunities, students are able to actively engage with their course material.
 Students live in apartments in downtown Athens and will be inspired to immerse themselves in the environment and expand their worldview.
 Athens, a European capital, is rich in history but also a contemporary hub for art, international business and relations, and debate on economic, political, and migration issues.

 The CYA curriculum consists of academically rigorous courses taught by expert faculty.
 Course offerings encompass a range of academic disciplines and are taught in English.
 Optional language courses are available (Modern & Ancient Greek, Latin).
 Each semester, classroom lectures are complemented by onsite courses and field study to major historic and contemporary sites around Greece.

 - Onsite classes and study-travel incorporated into program for cultural immersion.

 - Opportunity to learn Modern Greek over a full year.